SharanDHONI/Numberplate-Recognition-YOLOv5/README.md

 The next step would be to crop the numberplates alone and extract the text out of them.
 This can be made with libraries like Easy OCR or PyTesseract
 Once text is extracted, we can compare that with the list of numberplates that are allowed inside a particular place

+In the below image, you can see that the model was able to identify the type of vehicle as well as the Numberplate.
 ![red](https://user-images.githubusercontent.com/20862520/147906666-4aa7f3c0-abc7-4bde-a773-404685f390f7.jpg)

+Here, the Numberplate alone has been cropped seperately and will be passed to a function that can extract text out of the image.
+Eg, pyTesseract, TesserOCR etc.
 ![red](https://user-images.githubusercontent.com/20862520/147911514-262d3cca-8f0c-4a6e-981b-344904a2739b.jpg)